 (Note that affordances are a fundamental concept in UX design, and one of the first and most basic ways to address inclusion and accessibility.)

 5. A final word

 The time to start designing for inclusivity is now.
 Inclusive design is a thriving area of focus where new designers can have a lot of impact at many different levels.

-Because best practices are still being shaped, the opportunity to have an impact at an organization or industry-level is huge.
-Don’t wait to be told you need to up your design game with inclusive practices—lead the charge!
+Because best practices are still being shaped, the opportunity to have an impact at an organization or industry level is huge.
+Don’t wait to be told you need to up your design game with inclusive practices—join the conversation and lead the charge!